kennedyng/kennedyng/README.md

 </div>

 My intellectual curiosity drives me to be a lifelong learner.
 As a curious tech learner, I am currently exploring Web technology having the experience of the Software Service industry.
 In my everyday life, I try to love reading a book, write different things, helping people, and coding as well.
 I also think about different sorts of people.
-That basically inspires me as a different aspect.....[Learn More About Me](https://discord.com/invite/p4TWyft886).
+That basically inspires me as a different aspect.
+[Learn More About Me ](https://discord.com/invite/p4TWyft886).
 <!--Intro end-->